Roasted cauliflower and chickpeas with Dijon miso dressing.

 Preheat oven 400 degrees.
 Spray your sided cookie sheet or broiler pan with olive oil.
 Set that aside.
 Taking a clean towel, opened completely, add your drained and rinsed chickpeas to the middle of the towel.
 Flip one side of the towel over the beans and gently roll back and forth.
 This will help remove the outer skin of the chickpea and allow them to crisp up nicely in the oven.
 Pick out the outer layer pieces and compost or discard.

 Add your skinned chickpeas and cauliflower to your pan.
 Drizzle with a bit of olive oil to roast and toss to coat.
 I sprinkle with a little bit of salt and pepper.
 Then roast until golden.
 This will take about 40 minutes – flipping occasionally.
 Once golden, remove and add to a large bowl.
 Pour your dressing over the top and give it a good toss while warm.
+Garnish with parsley if you wish.
 I serve at room temperature.
 Store any leftovers in the refrigerator covered in a tupperware.

 The weather was so gorgeous this weekend that I refused to stay indoors.
 We walked with the dogs 6 miles both days which made our four-legged babies quite happy after a very long winter indoors.
 Here’s my running and weightlifting recap:

 Saturday: 8 solo miles and then ran into my husband.
 Ran 1 cool down mile with him as he finished up his run.